Binary Black Hole Waveforms from High-Resolution GR-Athena++ Simulations: Numerical simulations

 The $L_2$ method provides both speed and accuracy benefits over the originally implemented $L_{\infty}$ method~\cite{Daszuta:2021ecf}.
 By employing the $L_2$ method, which generates fewer \mbs{}, we achieve an efficient grid structure as the sphere-like configurations from the $L_2$ method fit more efficiently within the box structures generated by the $L_{\infty}$ method.

 In our simulations, the \mb's size, in all directions, is set to $16$.
 The number of refinement levels, set between 12 and 14, is chosen based on the \ac{BBH}'s mass ratio, to ensure a minimum resolution of $ m_2 /\delta{x} > 25 $ at the lowest resolution of the root grid, where $m_2$ is the mass of lighter or secondary \ac{BH} and $\delta{x}$ is the grid spacing at the puncture.
+Additionally, the 2:1 refinement constraint further improves resolution in the \ac{GW} extraction regions by increasing the refinement level.

 We use Sommerfeld boundary conditions~\cite{Hilditch:2012fp} at the outer boundary of the computational grid.
 These boundary conditions are imperfect, and may cause reflection of nonphysical modes into the domain.
 To mitigate this, we use a sufficiently large domain so that the largest waveform extraction radius is causally disconnected from the outer boundary.